-Over the past year, each Director completed a written questionnaire on topics including Board composition and structure, Board and committee responsibilities and effectiveness, Director engagement and performance, and Board meetings and resources.
+Over the past year, each Director completed a written questionnaire on a number of topics, including Board composition and structure, Board and committee responsibilities and effectiveness, Director engagement and performance, and Board meetings and resources.
 The results were discussed by the full Board, with management, and in an executive session of the independent Directors.
-In addition, each committee conducted its own self-evaluation and reported on the same to the full Board.
+In addition, each standing committee conducted its own self-evaluation and reported on the same to the full Board.